mrwhalebones/thc/README.md

 nano $HOME/.thecoin/thecoin.conf

-Copy and paste this into the .conf file you just created
+Copy and paste this into the .conf file you just created and remove any extra lines or spaces.

-rpcuser=randomuser:
-rpcpassword=randompass:
-rpcallowip=127.0.0.1:
-listen=1:
-server=1:
-txindex=1:
-daemon=1:
+rpcuser=randomuser

+rpcpassword=randompass

+rpcallowip=127.0.0.1

+listen=1

+server=1

+txindex=1

+daemon=1

-Now run the daemon with this command
+Now run the daemon with this command.

 thecoind

+Happy mining and staking!